Trading Networks with Bilateral Contracts: Model

 \subsection{Terminal agents and terminal superiority}

 We now introduce some terminology that describes contracts of agents, who only act as buyers or only act as sellers.
 A firm $f$ is a \textit{terminal seller} if there are no upstream contracts for $f$ in the network and $f$ is a \textit{terminal buyer} if the network does not contain any downstream contracts for $f$.
 An agent who is either a terminal buyer or a terminal seller is called a \textit{terminal agent}.
-Let $\mathcal{T}$ denote the set of terminal agents in $F$ and for a set $A$ of contracts let us denote the \emph{terminal contracts of $A$} \ch{ by $A_\mathcal{T}:=\bigcup \{A_f|f\in \mathcal{T}\}$. }A set $Y$ of contracts is \emph{terminal-acceptable} if there is an acceptable set $A$ of contracts such that $Y=A_\mathcal{T}$.
+Let $\mathcal{T}$ denote the set of terminal agents in $F$ and for a set $A$ of contracts let us denote the \emph{terminal contracts of $A$} \ch{ by $A_\mathcal{T}=\bigcup \{A_f|f\in \mathcal{T}\}$. }A set $Y$ of contracts is \emph{terminal-acceptable} if there is an acceptable set $A$ of contracts such that $Y=A_\mathcal{T}$.
 If $A$ and $W$ are terminal-acceptable sets of contracts then we say that $A$ is \textit{seller-superior} to $W$ (denoted by $A\succeq^S W$) if $C_f(A_f\cup W_f)=A_f$ for each terminal seller $f$ and $C_g(A_g\cup W_g)=W_g$ for each terminal buyer $g$.
-Similarly, $A$ is \textit{buyer-superior} to $W$ (denoted by $A\succeq^B W$) if $C_f(A_f\cup W_f)=W_f$ for each terminal seller $f$ and $C_g(A_g\cup W_g)=A_g$ for each terminal buyer $g$.
-Clearly, these relations are opposite, that is, $W\succeq^S A$ if and only if $A\succeq^B W$ holds.
-Whenever either relation holds, we call this partial order on outcomes \textit{terminal superiority}. \ch{Terminal agents are going to play a key role when we describe the structure of outcomes in contract networks.}
+Similarly, $A$ is \textit{buyer-superior} to $W$ (denoted by $A\succeq^B W$) if $C_f(A_f\cup W_f)=W_f$ for each terminal seller $f$ and $C_g(A_g\cup W_g)=A_g$ for each terminal buyer $g$.\footnote{The superiority partial order is equivalent to the revealed preference relation \citep{alkan2003stable,chambers2017choice}.} Clearly, these relations are opposite, that is, $W\succeq^S A$ if and only if $A\succeq^B W$ holds.
+Whenever either relation holds, we call this partial order on outcomes \textit{terminal superiority}. \ch{Terminal agents are going to play a key role when we describe the structure of outcomes in trading networks.}